 The Price Point

 The last difference between the splitting axe and maul is the price.
 While it is possible to get a splitting axe and maul for the same price, the quality of the maul will generally be lower.
-If you are looking for the same quality, you will need to pay more for the splitting maul than you would have to for the splitting ax.
-The maul is a larger tool that uses more materials.
-So a premium quality maul is going to cost more than a axe.
+If you are looking for the same quality, you will need to pay more for the splitting maul than you would have to for the splitting axe.

 For most people, the choice between the splitting axe vs splitting maul comes down to personal preferences.
 The greatest determinants will be the amount of work you have at hand and the size of the wood you are working with.
 When working with large pieces of wood, a maul would be better than an axe.
-This is due to the fact that you will be able to split quicker, but you have to consider that you will tire faster because of the splitting mauls weight.
+This is due to the fact that you will be able to split quicker, but you have to consider that you will tire faster because of the weight of the splitting maul.

 If you have smaller pieces of wood, a splitting axe will generally be the better solution.
 The splitting axe is also a better choice for people who are smaller and not able to lift the heavier weight of the splitting maul.
 You should also look at a splitting axe if you are going to be chopping wood as well as splitting it.

-The bottom line is larger work loads, opt for the maul.
+The bottom line is the larger the workload, opt for the maul.
 Lighter day to day tasks to keep the firewood turning over, stick with the axe.
 More family members would also be able to contribute with the axe than the splitting maul due to size and weight.
 So less weight on your shoulders so to speak.